dcunited001/dcunited001.github.io/_drafts/peace-power-prosperity-and-other-21st-century-paradoxes.md

 ## Stability Is Vitality

+- TODO: using high-level concepts from FinancialEng, describe what will promote and enhance resilience for economic stability from high-level

 ### In the 21st Century

 Of course, this assumes some baseline of stability.
-As long as we maintain stability, then these problems can be resolved through the application of advanced technology.
+As long as we maintain stability, then these problems can be resolved through the application of advanced teschnology.
 Yet, tech itself contributes to cultural and economic instability.
 So, the solution itself could exacerbate the conditions preventing maintainance of stability and prevent us from resolving disease and poverty.